 A third party owed fringe or other benefit payments or contributions on a wage claimant’s behalf may bring a civil action against a direct contractor to enforce the liability created by subdivision (a).
 The court shall award a prevailing plaintiff in such an action its reasonable attorney’s fees and costs, including expert witness fees.

-Now, there’s a red flag: if a third party (read: union) was supposed to receive contributions or benefits payments, they can bring a civil action and, if they win the suit, they automatically receive attorney fees and costs plus expert witness fees.
+Now, there’s a red flag: if a third party (read: union or benefits organizations) was supposed to receive contributions or benefits payments, they can bring a civil action and, if they win the suit, they automatically receive attorney fees and costs plus expert witness fees.
 Those costs can add up in a hurry.

 A joint labor-management committee may also bring suit, and they will also be entitled to attorney fees, costs, and expert witness fees upon prevailing.
 But beyond that, no other party may bring an action against a direct contractor to enforce the liability under AB 1701.